Pricing Professional Development Programs: 10 Strategies for Profitable Growth

 Your pricing model becomes an analytical tool, not just an output.
 It helps identify cost optimisation opportunities that could determine whether you win or lose.
 A well-built model lets you test variables and make informed decisions throughout the proposal process.

-Bring financial modelling expertise to your bid team from day one.
-You need both the technical skills and the critical thinking that comes from someone who questions assumptions as they build.
+Bring financial modelling expertise to your bid team from day one – someone who questions assumptions as they build, not just someone who can produce the spreadsheet.

 2. Understand Your Unique Value Proposition